terrapower/armi/doc/user/inputs/blueprints.rst

 :ref:`systems <systems>`:
     Reactor-level structures like the core, the spent fuel pool, pumps, the head, etc.

+:ref:`grids <grids>`:
+    Lattice definitions for the core map or pin maps

 :ref:`nuclide flags <nuclide-flags>`:
     Special setting: Specifies nuclide modeling options, whether a nuclide is being modeled for cross sections and/or